 Optimize the call-to-action and key copy

 Once you’ve tested the headline, try changing the copy in the call-to-action and body text.

-Bullets can be particularly effective in making text scannable and concise.
+Bullet points can be particularly effective in making text scannable and concise, providing efficient reading for your customers – which they love.
 Research by Nielsen Norman Group has found scannable formats can increase usability by 47%.

 Optimize the imagery and creative

 Got images on your landing page?
 Try changing these around.
 Use images with or without people, of different genders and even emotional states.